Blog Traffic: The Ultimate Guide To Increasing Your Blog Traffic (2021 Framework)

 This alleviates the chicken and egg scenario that building a blog from scratch can often feel like.

 Starting from zero is the worst.
 Often, it makes you reliant on “big names” in your market to give you the jump start.
 This is where guest posting usually comes in.
 But, it isn’t necessary.
-You don’t need anybody’s approval, permission or good graces to run a Facebook ad.
+You don’t need anybody’s approval, permission or good graces to run a Facebook ad, a Google ad, or any other kind of ad.
 You just do it.

 And over time, this adds energy to your business.
 You’re building those assets like your email list, your social profiles, your retargeting list.